Lucas Cepeda

-Lucas Antonio Cepeda Barturen (born 31 October 2002) is a Chilean professional footballer who plays as a left forward for Chilean Primera División club Colo-Colo and the Chile national team.
+Lucas Antonio Cepeda Barturen (born 31 October 2002) is a Chilean professional footballer who plays as a left forward for La Liga club Elche and the Chile national team.

 Club career

 Santiago Wanderers

 Cepeda started his career in the youth ranks of Santiago Wanderers.
 Nevertheless, he had a brief spell at the Colo-Colo academy in the Estadio Monumental David Arellano, which he abandoned due to the exhaustion generated by the constant trips between Santiago and Curauma, where, at that time, he lived and the Everton de Viña del Mar youth ranks between 2013 and 2016.

 In 2021, Cepeda was promoted to Wanderers senior team.
 He made his professional debut in a 2–0 defeat against Palestino in a Chilean Primera División match.
 After Wanderers' relegation to Primera B, Cepeda made sporadic appearances in the 2022 campaign but was named starter for the 2023 season, where the team failed to promote to the first-tier during the promotion playoffs finals with Deportes Iquique.